Yasho-ham/CPU-Scheduler/README.md

 ```
 ## Predicted Algorithm

-The predicted scheduling algorithm is determined based on the standard deviation and average of the burst times and arrival times of the processes:
+The algorithms are being predicted after calculating important statistical values like mean, variance and standard deviation from the values of arrival times and burst times given in `input.txt`.
+Based on comparison between these indicators, we are predicting the algorithm as follows :

 - If both the standard deviation of burst times (SDBT) and arrival times (SDAT) are less than their respective averages, the SJF algorithm is predicted.
 - If SDBT is less than the average burst time, the SRTF algorithm is predicted.